MichaelStott/Minds-Eye/README.md

 ## Build

-Install the SDL2 dependencies for your environment.
+Install the SDL2 dev dependencies for your environment.

 ### Ubuntu SDL2 Installation
 ```